Here's the Cedi's performance against major foreign currencies as at April 14

 At a forex bureau in Accra, South African Rand is being bought at a rate of 0.30 and sold at a rate of 0.55.

-For the CFA, it is trading at a buying price of 96.2887 and a selling price of 96.3835 as compared to Friday’s trading of a buying price of 96.2887 and a selling price of 96.3835.
-At a forex bureau in Accra, CFA is being bought at a rate of 11.50 CFA for every 1 cedi and sold at a rate of 13.50 CFA for every 1 cedi.
+For the CFA, it is trading at a buying price of 84.9597 and a selling price of 85.0445 as compared to yesterday’s trading of a buying price of 84.8773 and a selling price of 84.9542.
+At a forex bureau in Accra, CFA is being bought at a rate of 11.60 CFA for every 1 Cedi and sold at a rate of 13.50 CFA for every 1 Cedi.

 Our forex bureau rates are provided by Afriswap Bureau De Change in Osu, Accra.